colinta/teacup/README.md

 The `layout` and `subview` methods are the work horses of the Teacup view DSL.

-* `layout(uiview|UIViewClass, stylename, style_classes, additional_styles, &block)`
+* `layout(view|ViewClass, stylename, style_classes, additional_styles, &block)`
-  - `uiview|UIViewClass` - You can layout an existing class or you can have teacup create it for you (it just calls `new` on the class, nothing special).
+  - `view|ViewClass` - You can layout an existing class or you can have Teacup create it for you (it just calls `new` on the class, nothing special).
 This argument is required.
   - `stylename` (`Symbol`) - This is the name of a style in your stylesheet.
 It is optional
   - `style_classes` (`[Symbol,...]`) - Other stylenames, they have lower